Learning-based Robust Optimization: Procedures and Statistical Guarantees: Introduction

 The rest of this paper is organized as follows.
-Section \ref{sec:proposed} presents our basic procedural framework and implications compared with other methods.
-Section \ref{sec:tractability} reviews some tractability results in the literature and discusses some extensions involving set operations.
-Section \ref{sec:learning set} introduces some statistical procedures to construct tractable prediction sets.
-Section \ref{sec:enhancement} presents results on self-improving methodologies.
-Section \ref{sec:numerics} shows numerical experiments and compare them with existing methods.
-Section \ref{sec:conclusion} concludes and discusses future work.
-Some proofs and additional numerical results are presented in the Appendix.
+Section \ref{sec:proposed} presents our procedural framework and statistical implications.
+Section \ref{sec:learn tractable} discusses some approaches to construct tight and tractable prediction sets.
+Section \ref{sec:numerics} reports numerical results and comparisons with existing methods.
+Additional proofs, numerical results and useful existing theorems are presented in the Appendix.